sergeyen7/sergeyen7.github.io/index.md

 The channel breakout concept he proposed was used by many traders.

-Another Richard, commodities speculator Richard J. Dennis, used channels in his famous Turtles experiment.
+Another Richard, commodities speculator Richard Dennis, used channels in his famous Turtles training and made hundreds of millions of dollars.

 Similar idea was proposed in article **“Black Box Trend Following - Lifting the Veil”**.
 Authors: Nigol Koulajian and Paul Czkwianianc.
 The authors of this paper are principals of Quest Partners LLC, trading company manages $2.3 billion in assets.